Participation in international missions requires:

 We defend Sweden and Swedish interests, our freedom and our right to live how we choose.

 Our Role and Mandate

 We deter – and repulse – all forms of military attack, primarily through our ability to wage armed conflict.
 We protect Sweden's integrity, independently and together with others.
 We contribute to a robust society – at times of peace, crisis and war.
 We are a symbol of the state of the country and its independence.

 Our Values and our Military Profession

-Our values are described by three central themes: openness, results and responsibility, as well as by the Armed Forces' Code of Conduct that applies to all personal.
+Our values are described by three central themes: openness, results and responsibility, as well as by the Swedish Armed Forces Code of Conduct that applies to all personnel.
 These values guide everything we do.